adct-the-experimenter/import-audio-DAW-BAE/README.md

 The plugin exports audio in a mono format 16-bit PCM audio format in WAV file.

-Use this plugin on mono tracks only and change the format to 16-bit in Audacity by clicking on the name in the track.
+Use this plugin on mono tracks only and change the format to 16-bit in Audacity by exporting the current file in 16-bit and then opening the newly created file.